v1Schema Extensions

 The Array of values must be the same length as the Array of keys, and each index in the Array of values must correspond to the same index in the Array of keys.

-If the query you’re delegating to don’t conform to these expectations, you can provide a custom resolver function in additionalResolvers in serve-runtime configuration.
+If the query you’re delegating to don’t conform to these expectations, you can provide a custom resolver function in additionalResolvers to the Hive Gateway runtime configuration.

 Batch delegation is generally preferable over plain delegation because it eliminates the redundancy of requesting the same field across an array of parent objects.
 Even so, delegation costs can add up because there is still one subschema request made per batched field—for remote services, this may create many network requests sent to the same service.